imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/registration.md

 > Please note that the schedule is subject to change.

-There will be at least at most 12 meetings for first batch with the following details:
+There will be at most 12 meetings for first batch with the following details:

   * Kick off meeting (1 hour): 1 meeting.
   * Live online class (2 hours): 6 meetings.
 During this class, we will discuss the materials, exercises, challenges and do showcases from the participants.